eclipse-openj9/openj9/doc/compiler/jitaas/gRPC.md

 both ends because the client and server need a persistent connection for the duration of the compilation, to send and receive an arbitrary amount of data.

+**gRPC is no longer used by default.
+See [Sockets](Sockets.md) for details on the new communication backend.** If you still wish to compile with gRPC support, you can set the environment variable `JITAAS_USE_GRPC`.

 ## Asynchronous Streams

 Streams in gRPC can be synchronous or asynchronous.
 Because of the nature of the